 I'm not the most patriotic of people, and I don't really think I would say I am proud to be British, but neither am I unhappy about my nationality.
 Indeed am quite grateful for the privileges having the passport that I do brings.

-There are certainly many beautiful places in the UK, many of which I have yet to visit myself, but I don’t often talk to people I meet on my travels about visiting the UK, but if I do, I’ll probably talk about my mixed feelings for London.
+There are certainly many beautiful cities and bucket list places in the UK, many of which I have yet to visit myself, but I don't often talk to people I meet on my travels about visiting the UK, but if I do, I'll probably talk about my mixed feelings for London.

 However, it seems like wherever I go in the world, people have some ideas about what being British means or what the UK is like as a place to live or visit.
 Quite often, I find people's stereotypes of my home country to be rather sweet, if somewhat outdated, though generally positive.

 In my curiosity to get a deeper insight in to how people around the world see the UK, I asked eight different bloggers from the Philippines, Australia, Romania, Canada, Italy, Norway, Slovakia and India about how people where they are from see the UK, what stereotypes they had and what their experiences of visiting or living there have been.